 The American Association of Colleges of Nursing (AACN), in partnership with the Johnson & Johnson (J&J) Company, offers a Minority Nurse Faculty Scholarship annually.
 J&J and AACN’s scholarship program is eligible to minority students currently studying for their nursing graduate degree full-time.
 It is noted that the scholarship program gives preference to doctoral students over graduate nursing students.
 Scholarship award winners must commit to teaching in a nursing school after they have earned their degree.

 The American Association of Colleges of Nursing (AACN) is a nursing education oversight organization.
 Nursing schools reach for accreditation from the AACN to elevate the status of their degree programs.
 J&J is a worldwide conglomerate that holds the #37 spot on Forbes companies with the highest revenue.
 Johnson & Johnson’s 2018 revenue exceed 81.5 billion US dollars.
-J&J was found by Robert Wood Johnson I, James Wood Johnson, and Edward Mead Johnson.
+J&J was founded by Robert Wood Johnson I, James Wood Johnson, and Edward Mead Johnson.

 7. National Association of Hispanic Nurses (NAHN) Scholarships